Urgent need for increase in anaesthetic specialty training places

 -

 In addition, we are now seeing an extremely concerning escalation in the bottleneck between foundation and core training.
-Last year, there were 2,600 applications for 550 core anaesthetic training places.
+This year, there were 3,520 applications for 540 core anaesthetic training places.
 While the expansion of medical school places is welcome, there is an urgent need for a corresponding increase in specialty training.
 A detailed, long term and fully funded plan for specialty training is essential.

 What action are we taking?